Treeger/corners/README.md

 # Corners game
-It is written on vanilla javascript + webpack
+It is written on vanilla javascript + webpack and HTML5 drag and drop

 For installation run `npm install` and `webpack`